Joint Modelling of Astrophysical Systematics for Cosmology with LSST Cosmic Shear: Forecasting set-up

-In our joint-modelling framework, we instead model the redshift distribution via the convolution method by \citealt{van_Daalen_2018}, described in Sec. \ref{subsec:convolution_method}.
-We thus need to ensure that our fiducial luminosity function parameters reproduce a realistic source galaxy redshift distribution, considering the survey \textit{i}-band limiting magnitudes of 24.1 and 25.3 for forecasting years 1 and 10, respectively.
-Our procedure for doing so is as follows: we start from the fixed survey volume ($18,000 \; \mathrm{deg^2}$) and a luminosity function in a Schechter form.
+with $(z_0, \alpha) = (0.13, 0.78)$ for Y1 and $(z_0, \alpha) =(0.11, 0.68)$ for Y10 \citep{srd_lsst_desc}.
+In our joint-modelling framework, we instead model this redshift distribution via the method by \citet{van_Daalen_2018}, described in Sec. \ref{subsec:convolution_method}.
+We thus need to ensure that our fiducial luminosity function parameters reproduce a realistic underlying, unbinned source galaxy redshift distribution, considering the survey \textit{i}-band limiting magnitudes of 24.1 and 25.3 for forecasting years 1 and 10, respectively.
+Our procedure for doing so is as follows: we start from a luminosity function in a Schechter form.
 We initially take a set of LF parameters for $r$-band red galaxies from the GAMA survey \citep{Loveday_2011}.
-From there, we use the insights gained from exploring the LF parameter space (explained in detail in Section \ref{sec:lf_params_impact_dndz}) to find a set of fiducial LF parameters which produce redshift distributions which match the LSST Y1 and Y10 distributions as given in \citealt{srd_lsst_desc}.
+From there, we use the insights gained from exploring the LF parameter space (explained in detail in Section \ref{sec:lf_params_impact_dndz}) to find a set of fiducial LF parameters which produce redshift distributions which match the LSST Y1 and Y10 distributions as given in \citet{srd_lsst_desc}.
 Specifically, we match the mean, mode, and median redshifts to the greatest extent possible.
 Apart from that, we inspect the corresponding cumulative distribution functions (CDFs) to ensure that the overall distribution shape aligns well with our expectations and the parameters of the study.
 To achieve this, we adjusted the density parameter $P$, rate of change of the pivot magnitude (luminosity) $Q$, as well as the faint end slope $\alpha$ from their initial GAMA survey values.
 The precise values and adjustments for these parameters can be found in Table \ref{tab:analysis_fiducial_values}.
 The redshift distributions we generated are consistent with the LSST SRD ones to a high degree, as can be seen in the upper panels of Fig. \ref{fig:srd_jmas_dndz_and_binning}.